NTR1991/aprendizaje-fullstack/php/03-advanced-php/27-file-upload/README.md

-# 📘 PHP Include
+# 📘 PHP File Upload

 ## 📋 Description

-A PHP script demonstrating the use of `include`, `require`, `include_once`, and `require_once` to organize code into multiple files in real-world business scenarios, including configuration management, product listing, shopping cart, and order management systems.
+A PHP script demonstrating how to handle file uploads in real-world business scenarios, including uploading single images, multiple documents for employees, and product images with validation, renaming, and logging.

 ---

 ## 🎯 Learning Objectives

-- Understanding `include` and `require` statements
+- Using `$_FILES` superglobal to access uploaded files
+- Using `move_uploaded_file()` to save files to the server
+- Validating file types with `in_array()`
-- Understanding `include_once` and `require_once`
+- Validating file sizes (individual and total)
+- Creating directories with `mkdir()`
+- Generating unique filenames with `time()`
-- Reusing code across multiple files
+- Handling multiple file uploads
-- Organizing code into separate files (config, functions, products, cart, orders)
-- Difference between `include` and `require`
-- When to use `include_once` and `require_once`
+- Logging uploads to a file
+- Simulating image thumbnail creation
-- Applying include in real-world business scenarios
+- Applying file upload in real-world business scenarios

 ---